0xikki/slack-leave-request/documentation/backend_structure_document.md

 ## Security Measures

 Security is a priority in this backend setup, particularly because it involves sensitive information like leave request details.
-The system uses practical approaches to protect user data and maintain integrity.
-Authentication and authorization are handled by verifying Slack user identities and checking membership in specific channels or approved lists of user IDs.
-Data is transmitted securely using encryption methods to prevent unauthorized access.
-These measures are designed to ensure that every part of the application complies with relevant regulations and protects the privacy of the users.
+The system uses practical approaches to protect user data and maintain integrity:

+1. Authentication and Authorization:
+   - Proper verification of Slack request signatures
+   - Role-based access control (department heads, HR admins)
+   - Strict validation of user permissions for approvals

+2. Data Protection:
+   - Secure transmission using HTTPS
+   - Environment-based configuration
+   - No persistent storage of sensitive data

+These measures ensure compliance with relevant regulations and protect user privacy.

 ## Monitoring and Maintenance

-To keep the system running smoothly, a set of monitoring tools are in place.
-These tools track performance aspects like load times, error rates, and overall system health.
-Alerts notify the team if any critical issues are detected, ensuring that maintenance can be performed promptly.
-Regular updates and code reviews are part of the ongoing maintenance strategy, with the goal of keeping the backend up-to-date with the latest security patches and performance improvements.
-This proactive approach to monitoring and maintenance helps prevent downtime and ensures that the backend continues to work reliably.
+To keep the system running smoothly, we have implemented:

+1. Testing Infrastructure:
+   - Comprehensive test suite with 37 unit tests
+   - Regular coverage reporting
+   - Automated test runs during development

+2. Logging and Monitoring:
+   - JSON-formatted logging
+   - Error tracking and reporting
+   - Performance monitoring

+3. Maintenance Procedures:
+   - Regular code reviews
+   - Continuous test coverage improvement
+   - Documentation updates

 ## Conclusion and Overall Backend Summary

 In summary, the backend of our time-off and PTO system is carefully designed to work reliably with Slack and deliver a seamless experience for users.
-The architecture is modular and scalable, ensuring that the system can grow as needed without sacrificing performance.
+The architecture is modular and well-tested, with key components achieving high test coverage.
 Through the use of a RESTful API design, secure communication, and thoughtful infrastructure choices like Vultr hosting and load balancers, the backend stands as a robust foundation for handling leave requests within Slack.
 The absence of a persistent database in this phase is a deliberate choice, keeping the system agile until further data management needs arise.
 Overall, the backend setup is both practical for current requirements and adaptable for future expansion.